Everyone should have access to mental health care. Not just those who can afford it.

 Monica Luke is a mental health advocate focusing on financial barriers to accessing mental health care.
 Activities include legislative advocacy, parity enforcement and creative approaches to expanding payment models and commercial insurance coverage.

-Monica has been a member of the Board of Directors of NAMI (National Alliance on Mental Illness) Massachusetts for five years and is currently serving as Board Secretary.
 Monica is on the Steering Committee for CORE Mental Health, focused on racial equity and mental health and is a consultant with Massachusetts Association for Mental Health.
 She co-chairs the Massachusetts Mental Health Coalition.
 Monica works as a volunteer paralegal with Health Law Advocates supporting parity complaints and denial reversals.